cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - Perks giving units (to QRF or not) are resolved in Phase 2, in the Claims step.
 - Perks related to votes and agendas are resolved in Phase 4, in the Assembly step.
 - Perks related to trade agreements are resolved in Phase 4, in the Trade step.
-- Every other Perk, unless specified, is resolved at the end of Phase 2 (after Claims are revealed)
+- Every other Perk, unless it has an explicit timing, is resolved in Phase 2, in the Perks step.

 ## Process